Builder68/OpenEarlyMacsRAMexpansion/README.md

 As the name suggests, this mode replicates how the Mac Plus generates RAM addresses for refresh cycles.
 In this mode, the RAM Configurator board generates address bits RA8 and RA0 as in the Mac Plus, subtituting it the default RA0 & RA8.
 A member of 68KMLA forums named Golden Potato was the one who figure out how to generate those bits.
 Thanks again Golden Potato!

-An additional few input signals pickup trough cables soldered to specific points on the LB are needed for this mode, fortunately most of the signals are taken trough the piggy back socket on U4F.
+An additional few input signals pickup trough cables soldered to specific points on the LB are needed for this mode, and all of them goes to J3 at the auxiliary board.
+The rest of the needed signals are taken trough the piggy back socket on U4F.

-The additional signals pickup trough cables are:

- 7. A19 - PIN #8  - J5 - EXPANSION BOARD

- 8. A20 - PIN #7  - J5 - EXPANSION BOARD

- 9. A17 - PIN #3  - J5 - EXPANSION BOARD or Pin #45 (CPU)
+ 7. A19 - Pin #7 (RP1 DIP resistor array, Later LB models) or connection point 2.

+ 8. A20 - Pin #48 (CPU) or same as connection point 3.

+ 9. A17 - Same as connection point 4.

+10. A18 - Same as connection point .5

-10. VA5 - PIN #13 - (U3G)
+11. VA5 - PIN #13 - (U3G)

-11. A18 - PIN #2  - J5 - EXPANSION BOARD or PIN #46 (CPU)

 12. VA13 - PIN #12 - (U3G)

-13. /DMA - PIN #15 - (U2G)
+13. /DMA - PIN #15 - (U2F)

+Finally, the Mac Plus refresh need one of the legs of R42 be opened and set de soldered jumpers accordinly (